Ester-Farias/Portfolio-fotografo-rafael-silva/README.md

 ```

 ## 📃 License
-This project is under the ... license.
+This project is under the MIT license.
 See the file [LICENSE](https://github.com/Ester-Farias/Portfolio-fotografo-rafael-silva/blob/master/LICENSE) for more details.